'I believe without the shot I would be dead,' Vaccinated patient talks to WBRZ from hospital bed

 Now she sits eight months later with COVID in her hospital bed talking to WBRZ over the phone and from a distance saying Monday she's feeling better than before.
 Rhonda is one of few, not sure where she caught the virus but said that once they were vaccinated they had the same mindset so many had.

 "We were just like the people, we pulled off the masks started touching things.
-I thought I was honky dorey but you're not," said Rhonda.
+I thought I was hunky dory but you're not," said Rhonda.

 She and her husband were diagnosed on July 25th then soon hospitalized.
 She had pneumonia and he was battling kidney stones.
 They are recovering and credit that to the shot.